 02. Heat flow in Chiller

 Heat flow is an important aspect that takes place in chillers.
 Heat energy always flows from an area of high concentration of heat to an area of low concentration of heat.
+The heat is transferred from the load system/process (especially where the load occurs, for example, AHU coils) then it goes to the refrigeration circuit (i.e. chillers) and finally to the condenser circuit where it is exhausted to the atmosphere.

 03. Boiling point of Refrigerant

 We know that boiling point and pressure have a relationship.
 If pressure is increased then the boiling point will increase and if pressure is decreased then the boiling point will be decreased.
+An example of boiling point of most used refrigerant R 410a has been added for reference.

 Hence, the boiling point of the refrigerant reduces when pressure on the refrigerant decreases and the boiling point of the refrigerant increases if the pressure of the refrigerant increases.
 These are the basic working principles of chillers.
 The essential components of chillers and working are further discussed in-depth in terms of these principles.

-Parts of Chillers in HVAC system
+Parts of Water Chillers in HVAC system

 - Compressor